incoresemi/uatg/docs/source/creating_new_tests.rst

     rvtest_data(bit_width=32, num_vals=20, random=True, signed=False, align=4)

 ``bit_width`` is the width of data values that needs to be stored in the data section.
-The permitted values for bit_width are 8, 16, 32, 64 and 128.
+The permitted values for bit_width are 0, 8, 16, 32, 64 and 128.
 For any other values the function raises exception and quits.

+.. note:: if ``bit_width`` is ``0`` then the data section is populated with a single value ``0xbabecafe`` as a default string.

 ``num_vals`` is the number of data values that needs to be written in the data section.
 Any number more than 1 is valid.